Skip to main content

 CT-guided needle biopsy: A CT can also be used to guide a biopsy needle into a suspicious area.
 For this procedure, you lie on the CT scanning table while the doctor moves a biopsy needle through the skin and toward the area.
 CT scans are repeated until the needle is in the right place.
 A biopsy sample is then removed to be looked at in the lab.

-Magnetic resonance imaging (MRI) scan
+Magnetic resonance imaging (MRI)

 Ultrasound

 Ultrasound uses sound waves and their echoes to create pictures of internal organs or masses.
 In the most common type of ultrasound, a small, microphone-like instrument called a transducer is placed on the skin (which is first lubricated with a gel).
 It gives off sound waves and picks up the echoes as they bounce off the organs.
-The echoes are converted by a computer into an image on a computer screen.
+The echoes are converted by a computer into an image on a screen.

 Ultrasound can be used to look at lymph nodes near the surface of the body or to look inside your abdomen for enlarged lymph nodes or organs such as the liver and spleen.
-It can also detect kidneys that have become swollen because the outflow of urine has been blocked by enlarged lymph nodes.
+It can also detect kidneys that have become swollen if the outflow of urine has been blocked by enlarged lymph nodes.

 Positron emission tomography (PET) scan